 5. (Optional) Attach a custom domain if you’re on a Pro plan.

-Congratulations, you just published your web app!
+Congratulations, you just published your project to the internet!

 Bolt hosting plans